 Protected Landscapes management plans

-You will also need to ensure that your project delivers the management plan/priorities of the [PL to insert their name].
+You will also need to ensure that your project delivers the management plan/priorities of the North Wessex Downs.

-The management plans/priorities for [insert PL name] are:
+The management plans/priorities for North Wessex Downs are:

 [PL teams to include relevant details here of their Management Plan priorities, in a straightforward and user-friendly way that enables applicants to refer to them in their applications.]